AggelikiChal/AggelikiChal.github.io/_pages/talks.md

 - Characterizations and approximability of hard counting classes below #P, _Young Researchers’ Forum of the 23rd International Symposium on Fundamentals of Computation Theory (FCT 2021)_.

 - Characterizations and approximability of hard counting classes below #P, _The 16th Annual Conference on Theory and Applications of Models of Computation (TAMC 2020)_.

+  ## Upcoming Talks

+- The complexity of deciding characteristic formulae in van Glabbeek’s branching-time spectrum. _The 33rd EACSL Annual Conference on Computer Science Logic (CSL 2025)_.

 - Descriptive complexity of classes of easy-to-decide counting problems, _The 20th International Workshop on Logic and Computational Complexity (LCC’19)_.